pcmanus/cassandra/doc/source/cql.rst

 for the language (but one can enclose a reserved keyword by double-quotes to use it as an identifier).
-Non-reserved keywords however only have a specific meaning in certain context but can used as identifer otherwise.
+Non-reserved keywords however only have a specific meaning in certain context but can used as identifier otherwise.
 The only *raison d’être* of these non-reserved keywords is convenience: some keyword are non-reserved when it was always easy for the parser to decide whether they were used as keywords or not.